North Star (NYC train)

-The North Star was a named night train, train #21, 1947–1962, of the New York Central Railroad (NYC) that went from Grand Central Terminal of New York City to Union Terminal of Cleveland, Ohio.
-It was distinctive in the history of the New York Central's history of service to the North Country of New York State, because it was the longest lasting train in the NYC's later decades that hosted sleeping cars that went continuous from New York City to Lake Placid in the Adirondacks.
+The North Star was a named night train which operated between New York City, Cleveland, Toronto, and Lake Placid, from 1947 to 1962.
+It was distinctive in the history of the New York Central's history of service to New York's North Country, because it was the longest-lasting train in the Central's later decades that hosted sleeping cars that went continuously from New York City to Lake Placid in the Adirondacks.
 Predecessor trains in the pre-World War II period carrying direct sleeping cars to the Adirondacks included the Niagara (#29) and the Ontarian (#21 in 1941).